How to make a living from WordPress development without violating the GPL

 At this point it’s very easy to form a picture in your head where one person buys a copy of your software and then distributes it to all his friends, and although that’s a legitimate concern and it might feel like piracy, it’s not even close.

-Think of it this way: When you’re selling your WordPress software you should be selling the value in other areas, instead of just the code.
-For example, most theme and plugin developers put up a paywall to sell their products and make you enter a license key (which is legit and the GPL is totally cool with it), but in reality what they’re selling is the support, time and resources that are required to maintain the product for you.
+So try to think of it this way: When you’re selling your WordPress software you should be selling the value in other areas, instead of just ‘the theme’ or ‘the plugin’.
+For example, many theme and plugin developers put up a paywall to sell their products and make you enter a license key (which is legit and the GPL is totally cool with it), but in reality what they’re really selling is the support, time and resources that are required to maintain the product for you.

 This is something that most customers are willing to pay for because: